-1.6 Preparation of reports of study groups, working parties or joint working parties, Recommendations and new Questions
+1.7 Preparation of reports of study groups, working parties or joint working parties, Recommendations and new Questions

-1.6.1 A report on the work done during a meeting of a study group, working party or joint working party shall be prepared by TSB.
+1.7.1 A report on the work done during a meeting of a study group, working party or joint working party shall be prepared by TSB.
 Reports of meetings not attended by TSB should be prepared under the responsibility of the chairman of the meeting.
 This report should set out the results of the meeting and the agreements reached in a condensed form and should identify the points left to the next meeting for further study.
 The number of annexes to the report should be kept to a strict minimum by means of cross-references to contributions, reports, etc., and references to material in the documentation of a study group or working party.
 It would be desirable to have a concise summary of contributions (or equivalent) considered by the meeting.

 The report should concisely present the following: organization of work; references to and possible summary of contributions and/or documents issued during a meeting; main results, including a status of new and/or revised Recommendations consented, determined or under development; directive for future work; planned meetings of working parties, sub-working parties and rapporteur groups; and condensed liaison statements endorsed at the study group or working party level.
+The table showing the status of Recommendations from the report is used to update the work programme database (see clause 1.4.7).

-- 1.6.2 To assist TSB in this task, the study group or working party may arrange for delegates to draft some parts of the report.
+1.7.2 To assist TSB in this task, the study group or working party may arrange for delegates to draft some parts of the report.
 TSB should coordinate this drafting work.
-If necessary, the meeting will set up an editorial group to improve the texts of draft Recommendations in the official languages of the Union. - 1.6.3 If possible, the report shall be submitted for approval before the end of the meeting; otherwise, it shall be submitted to the chairman of the meeting for approval. - 1.6.4 When existing and already translated ITU-T texts have been used for some parts of the report, a copy of the report annotated with references to the original sources should also be sent to TSB.
-If the report contains ITU-T figures, the ITU-T reference number should not be deleted even if the figure has been modified. - 1.6.5 Individual reports of meetings should be accessible online to appropriate users as soon as electronic versions of these documents are available to TSB. - 1.6.6 ITU-T participating bodies are authorized to transmit study group or working party reports and documents to any experts they consider it expedient to consult, except where the study group or working party concerned has specifically decided that its report, or a document, is to be treated as confidential. - 1.6.7 The report of a study group's first meeting in the study period shall include a list of all the rapporteurs appointed.
+If necessary, the meeting will set up an editorial group to improve the texts of draft Recommendations in the official languages of the Union.

+1.7.3 If possible, the report shall be submitted for approval before the end of the meeting; otherwise, it shall be submitted to the chairman of the meeting for approval.

+1.7.4 When existing and already translated ITU-T texts have been used for some parts of the report, a copy of the report annotated with references to the original sources should also be sent to TSB.
+If the report contains ITU-T figures, the ITU-T reference number should not be deleted even if the figure has been modified.

+1.7.5 Individual reports of meetings should be accessible online to appropriate users as soon as electronic versions of these documents are available to TSB.

+1.7.6 ITU-T participating bodies are authorized to transmit study group or working party reports and documents to any experts they consider it expedient to consult, except where the study group or working party concerned has specifically decided that its report, or a document, is to be treated as confidential.

+1.7.7 The report of a study group's first meeting in the study period shall include a list of all the rapporteurs appointed.
 This list shall be updated, as required, in subsequent reports.

-1.7 Definitions
+1.8 Definitions